ArduPilot/ardupilot_wiki/common/source/docs/common-skydrones-airlink.rst

 More Information
 ================

-For more information and instructions on setting up and using the AIRLink system see  `AIRLink Documentaion  <https://docs.sky-drones.com/airlink/>`__
+For more information and instructions on setting up and using the AIRLink system see  `AIRLink Documentation  <https://docs.sky-drones.com/airlink/>`__

 For technical help, support and customization please get in touch at `Sky-Drones contact page  <https://sky-drones.com/contact-us>`__